Uh oh! The 10 most common mistakes for kids on bikes

 #9 – Clothing that flaps or limits movement.

 Whether they're clocking up the distance on their bike or enjoying a mid-ride break at the adventure playground, what matters most is that your child's choice of outdoor apparel makes them feel good.
 They need to wear something that won't restrict their freedom of movement.
 However, a certain tightness is necessary – loose skirts or baggy trousers could get caught in the spokes or other moving parts on their bike.
 Such clothing presents a safety risk for your child.
-Pay attention to laces that are untied or tend to go rogue, scarves, and long hair for that matter.
+Pay attention to laces that are untied or at risk of going rogue, as well as loose scarves and long hair.
+If your child is wearing a rain jacket that hangs down at the back, make sure the rear reflector is still visible.

 #10 – Their equipment isn't fixed correctly.

 For the final pre-ride check, make doubly sure that any additional equipment is securely and correctly fixed to your child's bike.
 This is just as important for your child's safety.
+Reflectors must be unobscured and securely mounted.
 If there is a rear rack mounted on their bike, check it regularly for stability.
 When your child is transporting anything on their bike, it's important to make sure that their steering and balance are unaffected by the cargo.
-Check that there are no loose straps that could get caught in the rear wheel.
-If using a handlebar-mounted bag, make sure that the steering is not affected and that the bag has not trapped their brake cables or gear cables.
+Check that there are no loose straps that could get caught in the wheels.
+If using a handlebar-mounted bag, make sure that the steering is not affected and that the bag doesn't trap their brake cables or gear cables.

 Once you're certain that you haven't fallen prey to any of these ten mistakes, there's nothing stopping your child from having a blast on their bike.
 But don't worry if you do make a mistake from time to time.
 In the words of James Joyce: 'Mistakes are the portals of discovery.'
 After all, it's a constant learning experience when you've got kids – we get it!

 And on that final note, if you are looking for a suitable helmet for your child, check out our KIDS Helmet.
-It's not only comfortable but also looks very cool (win-win!).
+From top to toe, it is meticulously designed to meet the specific needs of children.